adbar/trafilatura/README.rst

 :Issue tracker:  https://github.com/adbar/trafilatura/issues

-Robust extraction of main text content and boilerplate removal based on a combination of DOM-based examination, XPath expressions and rules.
-Given a HTML document, this library parses it, retrieves the main body text and converts it to XML or plain text, while preserving part of the text formatting and page structure.
+*Trafilatura* scrapes the main text of web pages while preserving some structure.
+The extraction focuses on the main text content, which is usually the part displayed centrally, without the left or right bars, the header or the footer, but including potential titles and comments.
+All the operations needed from web page download to HTML parsing are handled seamlessly, including scraping and textual analysis.

 In a nutshell, with Python: